FyroxEngine/rg3d.rs/src/_posts/2022-08-06-feature-highlights-0.27.md

 ![debug](/assets/0.27/bitfield.png)

-As you may have noticed already, Inspector widget is now much more compact.
+As you may have noticed already, the Inspector widget is now much more compact.
 It now uses adaptive rows for each property, which allows a row to "fit to content".
 This solved few issues when a row was clipped because of fixed row height.

 `NumericUpDown` widget is now supports "read-only" mode.
 It prevents editing values, but allows you to select and copy them.